Maintaining Plasticity in Continual Learning via Regenerative Regularization: Experiments

 \subsection{Looking inside the network}

 While the causes of plasticity loss remain unclear, it is likely that large parameter magnitudes as well as a reduction in feature rank can play a role.
 For instance, ReLU units that stop activating regardless of input will have zero gradients and will not be updated, therefore potentially not adapting to future tasks.
-To understand how \methodname affects neural network dynamics, we plot the average weight magnitude (L1 norm) as well as the average feature rank for Random Label MNIST.
-The corresponding plots for Permuted MNIST can be found in Appendix \ref{appendix:network-training-dynamics}.
+To understand how \methodname affects neural network dynamics, we plot the average weight magnitude (L1 norm) as well as the average feature rank computed at the end of each task on four problems when training using the Adam optimizer (Figure~\ref{fig:adam-network-metrics}).

 A measure of the effective rank of a matrix, that \citet {kumar2020implicit} call \textit{srank}, is computed from the singular values of the matrix.
 Specifically, using the ordered set of singular values $\sigma_1 > \sigma_2,... \sigma_n$, we compute the srank as